 NEXGENNA will develop the next generation of sodium-ion batteries (NIBs).
-Its mission is to surpass LFP-graphite by improving the energy storage, power, and lifetime of sodium-ion while maintaining sustainability, safety, and cost advantages.
+Its mission is to surpass LFP/graphite technology by improving the energy storage, power and lifetime of sodium-ion cells, while maintaining sustainability, safety and cost advantages.

 Future renewable networks require resilient, efficient storage systems.
 Widespread adoption of NIBs – facilitated by this project – will support these models and meet the demand for affordable electric transport, especially in dense, polluted urban areas.
-Sodium-ion batteries are an emerging battery technology, with the first products already commercialised.
-They have promising cost, safety, sustainability and performance benefits when compared to lithium-ion batteries.
-They use widely available and inexpensive raw materials and existing lithium-ion production methods, promising rapid scalability.
+Sodium-ion batteries are an emerging battery technology with the first products now commercialised and showing promising cost, safety, sustainability and performance advantages compared to lithium-ion batteries.
+They rely on abundant, inexpensive raw materials and existing lithium-ion production methods, promising rapid scalability.
 NIBs are an attractive prospect in meeting global demand for carbon-neutral energy storage, where lifetime operational cost, not weight or volume, is the overriding factor.
-Increasingly sodium-ion batteries have characteristics comparable to lithium iron phosphate (LFP), suggesting that even mid-range automotive applications are possible.
+Increasingly, NIBs have characteristics comparable to lithium iron phosphate (LFP), suggesting that low-range to mid-range automotive applications are possible.

-NEXGENNA is taking a multi-disciplinary approach incorporating fundamental chemistry through scale-up and cell manufacturing.
-Many models of future renewable networks encompass storage for increased network resilience and to ensure the efficiency of small-scale renewable sources.
-The widespread use of commercial NIBs that this project will facilitate, would aid the realisation of these models, and fulfil the need for low-cost electric transport options in the densely populated and polluted conurbations of developing economies.
+NEXGENNA uses a multi-disciplinary approach incorporating fundamental chemistry through scale-up and cell manufacturing.
+Many models of future renewable networks include use of battery energy storage for increased network resilience and to ensure the efficiency of smallscale renewable sources.
+The widespread use of commercial NIBs that this project will facilitate would aid the realisation of these models and enable low-cost electric transport and energy storage options for developing economies.

 Timeline with milestone/deliverables (to September 2026)

-- Discover and develop innovative electrode materials for higher performance, lower cost sodium-ion batteries.
+1. Discover and develop innovative electrode materials for higher performance, lower cost NIBs.

 Project innovations

-The project benefits from strong academic-industrial links across the value chain.
-Industry partners bring strengths in terms of materials, cell fabrication and electrode manufacturing.
+The project benefits from strong academicindustrial links where partners bring strengths in terms of materials, cell fabrication and electrode manufacturing.
 By integrating world-class research and industrial collaboration, NEXGENNA will position the UK at the forefront of sustainable energy storage for the 21st century.

 A portion of NEXGENNA is funded by the UK government as part of the Ayrton Challenge on Energy Storage.